 - Fresh Herbs.
 Parsley, thyme, and sage are the cozy herb dream team.
 They perfectly complement the turkey and can stand up to the richness of the filling.

 - Shallot + Celery.
 Along with the herbs, these two help build the flavors for our easy turkey pot pie.

 - Frozen Mixed Vegetables.
 My favorite freezer-staple shortcut.
 Using a blend of frozen peas, carrots, and green beans saves so much time when prepping the ingredients.

 - Broth + Bouillon.
 For a richly-flavored, gravy-like filling.
 You can use either chicken or turkey broth and bouillon.

 - Pie Crust.
 The all-important, flaky goodness that tops this delicious turkey pot pie.
 See my favorite pie crust recipe and crust alternatives in the “Topping Turkey Pot Pie” section below.

 - Cook the Aromatics.
 Sauté the shallot and celery.

-- Stir in the frozen vegetables, broth, and seasoning.
+- Simmer.
+Stir in the frozen vegetables, broth, and seasoning.
 Bring to a boil, then let simmer.

-- Mix the remaining broth and cornstarch together, then pour the mixture into the cast iron skillet.
+- Finish the Filling.
+Mix the remaining broth and cornstarch together, then pour the mixture into the cast iron skillet.